mkett/android-client-server-bind-service-example/README.md

 </application>
 ```

-### Only client apllication
+### Only client application

-To use the service on clinet side, you need to define your query on [manifest.xml](https://github.com/mkett/android-client-server-bind-service-example/blob/main/ClientBindsToService/app/src/main/AndroidManifest.xml)
+To use the service on client side, you need to define your query on [manifest.xml](https://github.com/mkett/android-client-server-bind-service-example/blob/main/ClientBindsToService/app/src/main/AndroidManifest.xml)

 ```
 <queries>